CodeWiki: Evaluating AI's Ability to Generate Holistic Documentation for Large-Scale Codebases: Conclusion

 Future directions include: developing specialized parsing modules for improved systems language support, extending to multi-version documentation tracking codebase evolution, and leveraging comprehensive documentation for downstream tasks like code migration.
-By releasing CodeWiki as open source with support for both proprietary and open-source LLMs, we accelerate research and enable the community to build upon our hierarchical processing approach with accessible technology choices.
+By releasing CodeWiki as open source, we accelerate research and enable the community to build upon our hierarchical processing approach.